pingcap/docs/tidb-cloud/tidb-cloud-support.md

 ## Request support

 You can request support for your clusters, projects, and organizations.
-After receiving your request, the support team will reply to you via email.
+Upon receiving your request, the support team will contact you via email.

 > **Tip:**
 >